Abstract

 Biographical / Historical Note

 At creation, the 1,200 acre MacDonald Ranch community included approximately 500 custom homes, that focused on the natural landscape through varying levels of elevated views.
 It would eventually total four villages of more than 3,200 acres containing two 18-hole golf courses, public and private schools, office parks, and retail centers.
-Rich MacDonald would continue developing luxury homes, affordable homes, and commercial properties in Henderson for more than thirty years, creating some of the most affluent communities in Clark County.
-This would include MacDonald Highlands, which contains seventeen neighborhoods primarily consisting of custom homes within 1,200 acres of development.
+Rich MacDonald has continued to develop luxury homes, affordable homes, and commercial properties in Henderson for the last thirty years.

 Sources: